SpencerTSmith/HTTP-Benchmarker/README.md

 # Overview
 Simple little http benchmarker, no libraries just sockets and pthreads.
 Soon will switch over to asynchronous socket solution in combination with threads.
+Obviously only for linux.

 ## Usage
 Set up by default for class project, no args